ABRaquel/cybersec/01-Cybersecurity-101/Homework/3-Verizon_Report.md

 ```
 #### 7. What was the percentage of breaches involving phishing?
 ```
-Phishing accounts for 36 percent of breaches—a significant increase due to the pandemic.
+Phishing accounts for 36 percent of breaches—an 11 percent increase from the previous year.
 ```